shoggoth/ExplodeFight/README.md

 exp/joystick

 ## Current Tasks
-- Quantise to n directions

 ### DONE
+- Snapping to n directions
 - Make the joystick circular
 - Finish the touch joystick controls and add them to the framework.
 - Devise some functions and add demo code for them.